Start: N 59°06.494' E 017°22.751'. Parking.

 This is an area of great natural beauty.
 Lakes, bogs and mountains dominate.
 Until recently there were no roads here.
 In summer the crofters’ cattle grazed here.
 It was only in winter that farmers could go across frozen lakes and swamps to collect their timber from the common.
 When the ironworks flourished in the early 19th century, big areas of forest was cut down for charcoal production.

-A natural spring can be found about one kilometre from the trail, north of Lake Djupsjön, at Lake Stora Kvarnsjön, and just before Djupviksängen.
+A natural spring can be found about one kilometre from the trail at section 13:2, north of Lake Djupsjön, at Lake Stora Kvarnsjön, and just before Djupviksängen.